-In the event of serious injury or accident requiring emergency medical treatment the pupils House Master or Mistress should telephone the pupils parents as soon as possible.
-If the House Master or Mistress is not available Palmer Health Centre staff should contact the pupil's parents.
+In the event of serious injury or accident requiring emergency medical treatment the pupils House Master/Mistress or nurses in Palmer should telephone the pupils parents as soon as possible.

 In the event of a minor injury where appropriate, the first aider should contact Palmer Health Centre either in person, via email or by telephone that day.
+The injury will be logged on the Minor Injury Log on the School intranet.